-- 1. When a fielder loses possession of the ball such as on an attempted tag, and the ball enters the dead ball area or becomes blocked, each runner is awarded one base from the last base touched at the time the ball entered the dead ball area or became blocked. - 2.
-If a runner touches the next base and returns to his original base, the original base he left is considered the "last base touched" for purposes of an overthrow award. - 3.
-If the ball becomes blocked due to offensive team equipment, the ball is ruled dead and runners are returned to the last base touched at the time of the blocked ball.
+- 11.7.4.1 When a fielder loses possession of the ball such as on an attempted tag, and the ball enters the dead ball area or becomes blocked, each runner is awarded one base from the last base touched at the time the ball entered the dead ball area or became blocked. - 11.7.4.2 If a runner touches the next base and returns to his original base, the original base he left is considered the "last base touched" for purposes of an overthrow award.

+- 11.7.4.3 If the ball becomes blocked due to offensive team equipment, the ball is ruled dead and runners are returned to the last base touched at the time of the blocked ball.
 If the blocked ball prevented the defense from making a play, the runner being played on is called out.
-(If this player has scored prior to the blocked ball being ruled, the runner closest to home is called out).

-- e.
-When a fair-batted fly ball - 1.
-Goes over the fence, - 2.
-Goes directly off the fielder's glove or body and over the fence in fair territory, or makes contact with the top of the fence and goes over the fence in fair territory, or - 3.
-Contacts the foul pole above the fence level.
+(If this player has scored prior to the blocked ball being ruled, the runner closest to home is called out). - 11.7.5 When a fair-batted fly ball - 11.7.5.1 Goes over the fence, - 11.7.5.2 Goes directly off the fielder's glove or body and over the fence in fair territory, or makes contact with the top of the fence and goes over the fence in fair territory, or - 11.7.5.3 Contacts the foul pole above the fence level.

-Effect - Sec.
-7g: The ball is dead and all runners shall be entitled to advance to home plate.
+Effect: The ball is dead and all runners shall be entitled to advance to home plate.

-- f.
-Exception: If - 1.
-The ball passes out of the grounds at a distance less than those prescribed in Rule 2, Sec.
-1, or - 2.
-A fair-batted fly ball goes off a fielder's glove, or body, and over the fence in foul territory, or - 3.
-A fair-batted fly ball that goes off the fence, deflects off the fielder and then over the fence, then runners shall be awarded two bases from the time of the pitch. - g.
-When a fair ball bounces over, or rolls under or through a fence or any designated boundary of the playing field.
-Also, if it deflects off - 1.
-A defensive player or an umpire, or - 2.
-A runner, after passing a fielder, excluding the pitcher, and provided no other fielder had a chance to make an out and goes out of play in foul territory.
+- 11.7.6 Exception: If - 11.7.6.1 The ball passes out of the grounds at a distance less than those prescribed in Rule 2, Sec.
+1, or - 11.7.6.2 A fair-batted fly ball goes off a fielder's glove, or body, and over the fence in foul territory, or - 11.7.6.3 A fair-batted fly ball that goes off the fence, deflects off the fielder and then over the fence, then runners shall be awarded two bases from the time of the pitch. - 11.7.7 When a fair ball bounces over, or rolls under or through a fence or any designated boundary of the playing field.
+Also, if it deflects off - 11.7.7.1 A defensive player or an umpire, or - 11.7.7.2 A runner, after passing a fielder, excluding the pitcher, and provided no other fielder had a chance to make an out and goes out of play in foul territory.

-Effect - Sec.
-7h: The ball is dead and all runners are awarded two bases from time of pitch.
+Effect: The ball is dead and all runners are awarded two bases from time of pitch.

-h.
-When a live ball is unintentionally carried by a fielder from playable territory into dead ball territory.
+11.7.8 When a live ball is unintentionally carried by a fielder from playable territory into dead ball territory.